-Biafra: Another war we can’t afford - Nigeria Today
+Biafra: Another War We Can’t Afford - Nigeria Today

-However, all of these have changed in the last two years.
-For a close and objective observer of events in Nigeria since the beginning of the Muhammadu Buhari administration, it is manifestly clear that the Igbo ethnic group has never been this marginalised in the history of Nigeria.
+However all of these was to change in the last two years.
+For a close and objective observer of events in Nigeria since the beginning of the Muhammadu Buhari administration, it has been manifestly clear that the Igbo have never been this marginalised in government in the history of Nigeria.
 The victorious President Buhari has largely treated the Igbo as a conquered people.
 He has excluded them from his kitchen cabinet and National Security Council.
-These have further exacerbated the structural marginalisation of the Igbo, who have the least number of states and local governments in Nigeria, which makes them work hardest for the lowest reward.
-The Buhari administration appears to be punishing the whole South East for making a democratic choice against him.
+These have further exacerbated the existing structural marginalisation of the Igbo, who have the least number of states and local governments in Nigeria, which makes them work hardest for the lowest reward.
+The Buhari administration appears to be punishing the whole region of the South-East for making a democratic choice against him.
 This heightened marginalisation of the Igbo has negatively affected the political elite in an unprecedented manner, leading to a drastic reduction in their already meagre privileges of state patronage.
-Today, the leading elite and masses of the Igbo have been passed through the crucible of deprivation by the Buhari administration and have become pressured into one.
-To every Igbo man, Biafra is utopia; the final solution to their problems of restricted development and prosperity.
-This new wave of sentiment is responsible for the near total compliance with the sit-at-home order issued by MASSOB to commemorate the 50th anniversary of the declaration of the Republic of Biafra.
+Today, the leading elite and masses of the Igbo have passed through the crucible of collective deprivation by the Buhari administration and have become pressured into one.
+To every Igbo man, Biafra is utopia – the final solution to their problems of restricted development and prosperity in Nigeria.
+This new wave of sentiment is responsible for the near total compliance of the “sit at home” order issued by MASSOB to commemorate the 50th anniversary of the declaration of the Republic of Biafra.

+There is no consensus of opinion among historians about the real cause of the civil war.
+However, a close look at some events before, during and after the civil war may reveal some leads into resolving the Biafra question.
+Among the various ethnic groups that formed an amalgamated Nigeria, only the Igbo appeared to have embraced the concept of the realities of the then new modern state.
+The predominantly Muslim Hausa-Fulani of the North were very pessimistic about the prospect of a union in which they would co-habit with “a people that (we)re not a people”.
+To make matters worse, the new standard of participation in state affairs was to be the acquisition of western education; an area where they were clearly disadvantaged because of the almost one century gap between the introduction of education by Christian missionaries to the southern part of the union and the period of the establishment of colonial government schools in the North.

-The danger posed to the existence of the Nigerian nation by a passive but defiant war being waged between ‘Biafra’ and Nigeria is real.
-The first and immediate step at resolving this impasse is for the current administration to reconstitute the relevant organs of government to fully include the South East, particularly the National Security Council.
-Furthermore, the rest of Nigeria should reach a consensus aimed at making the otherwise cumbersome creation of states and local government smooth and easy to bring the South East at par with the rest of the country.
-Finally, political leaders across the geo-political zones in a bipartisan manner should set a timeline for the emergence of a Nigerian President of Igbo extraction.
+The danger posed to the corperate existence of the Nigerian nation by a passive but defiant war being waged between Biafra and Nigeria is real.
+The first and immediate step at resolving this impasse is for the current administration to reconstitute the relevant organs of government to fully include the South-East, particularly the National Security Council.
+Furthermore, the rest of Nigeria should reach a consensus aimed at making the otherwise cumbersome creation of states and local government smooth and easy to bring the South-East at par with the rest of the country.
+Finally, political leaders across the geo-political zones should, in a by-partisan manner, set a timeline for the emergence of a Nigerian president of Igbo extraction.

+Majeed Dahiru, a public affairs analyst, writes from Abuja and can be reached through dahirumajeed@gmail.com.

+This article was written by Majeed Dahiru.
+The views and opinions expressed here are those of the author and do not necessarily reflect the official policy or position of 360Nobs.com.

 Do you something awesome to share with the world?
 Click here to share